-- ► Map the activities (and relevant risks and hazards) involved in EFM. - ▶ Identify and describe the contextual, cultural and sociotechnical factors that influence practices of EFM with CTG.
+- Map the activities (and relevant risk and hazards) involved in EFM - Identify and describe the contextual, cultural and socio-technical factors that influence practices of EFM with CTG.

-Ethnography is an approach to social and organisational research that draws on researchers' close observation of and involvement with people in a particular setting, with the aim of accessing their point of view-namely, their perspectives in and on the world they inhabit.
-This approach allows the examination of important aspects of clinical work that may be invisible or difficult to articulate by professionals themselves and that may not be amenable to measurement in the traditional sense.
-It is especially well suited to identifying the informal interactions that may create or prevent risk and to shedding light on the multiple influencing factors that shape clinical practice.
-Ethnography may also offer insights on the wider organisational and cultural dynamics that may explain why accidents or 'close calls' are welcomed as a learning opportunity in some contexts and ignored or normalised in others.
+Ethnography is an approach to social and organizational research that draws on researchers' close observation of and involvement with people in a particular setting, with the aim of accessing their point of view - namely, their perspectives in and on the world they inhabit.27 This approach allows the examination of important aspects of clinical work that may be invisible or difficult to articulate by professionals themselves and that may not be amenable to measurement in the traditional sense.28 It is especially well-suited to identifying the informal interactions that may create or prevent risk, and to shedding light on the multiple influencing factors that shape clinical practice.
+Ethnography may also offer insights on the wider organizational and cultural dynamics that may explain why accidents or 'close calls' are welcomed as a learning opportunity in some contexts, and ignored or normalized in others.29

 Systems engineering focuses on how to design and manage complex systems over their lifecycles.
-Adopting 'systems thinking' principles and approaches from human factors analysis, it seeks to ensure that all relevant aspects (social and technical) of a complex process or system are considered and integrated into a whole.
-The approach is particularly useful in gaining a comprehensive and thorough understanding of the risks and hazards that may affect complex healthcare processes.
-Systems engineers working on health services can collect and use multiple types of data, both quantitative and qualitative, including data collected through observation.
-32-34
+Adopting 'systems thinking' principles30 and approaches from human factors analysis,31 it seeks to ensure that all relevant aspects (social and technical) of a complex process or system are considered and integrated into a whole.
+The approach is particularly useful in gaining a comprehensive and thorough understanding of the risk and hazards that may affect complex healthcare processes.
+Systems engineers working on health services can collect and use multiple types of data, both quantitative and qualitative, including data collected through observation.32-34